hiromasae/craps/README.md

 ### Future Stages:
 - Search algorithm to find largest gain and loss from transactions
 - Unit tests for each class

+### Skipped Content:
+- Allow user to deposit starting balance at the beginning
+- Include a game mode with two bots
+- Include a game mode with a player against another player

+## Audience

+This program is directed towards gamblers who enjoy a straightforward and quick game of craps. <br/>
+Other developers may use this code as a template to add more features or create their own version of <br/>
+craps.